gift-exe/huh-the-app/README.md

 You're not alone lol : )

-Well, you don't have to anymore, just highlight the word, and get it's meaning right on your screen : )
+The good news is, you don't have to anymore, just highlight the word, and get it's meaning right on your screen : )
 It works over all apps ... under normal circumstances atleast